31 Unique Things to Do in Seattle, Washington

 You can get some drinks at the bar, marvel at the strange paintings, and enjoy live music.
 Events like karaoke nights are also hosted here.

-🏨 Accommodations in close proximity to Seattles Official Bad Art Museum of Art
+🏨 Places to stay near Seattles Official Bad Art Museum of Art

 Appreciate the views from Kerry Park